Attorney Profiles > Jeffrey M. Norton

 Mr. Norton graduated with honors from Arizona State University in 1992 and cum laude from Pace University School of Law in 1997.

-Mr. Norton also currently serves on the boards of the Greenwich UJA and Reconstructing Hope.
+Mr. Norton currently serves on the board of UJA Greenwich.